mcc-us/bookkeeping/_pages/chap09.cash.md

    - **Checks requires careful attention to detail.**
    - If a standard checkbook is used, the stub should be completed before the check so that it will be remembered.
 The stub gives the data needed to journalize the payment.

-5. Reconcile the bank statement **MONTHLY**.
+5. Reconcile bank statements **MONTHLY**.
-   - A bank statement should be immediately reconciled with the cash balance in the firm's financial records.
-Usually, differences are due to deposits in transit, outstanding checks, and bank service charges.
-Still, many factors can cause a lack of agreement between the bank balance and the book balance.
+   - Reconcile bank statement with the cash balance in the firm's financial records.
+   - Differences are (usually) due to deposits in transit, outstanding checks, and bank service charges.
+   - Still, many factors can cause a lack of agreement between the bank balance and the book balance.

 6. Record any adjusting entries required from the bank reconciliation.
    - Some differences between the bank balance and the book balance may require that the firm's records be adjusted after the bank statement is reconciled.
 Journal entries are recorded and then posted to correct the Cash account balance and the checkbook balance.